pdefusco/MLOps_Patterns_1_Model_Factory/README.md

 * Heavy reliance on standardization and "dev ops" style continuous operations in the context of a governed, reproducible, and highly observable ML Ops environment.
 * An incremental workflow starting with a clear baseline and reproducible instances of subsequent model versions.
 * A continuous monitoring system based on logged model performance metrics that can flag outdated model versions with automated tests (e.g. an A/B test)
+* Using pre-trained machine learning models, especially in the initial phases such as when deploying a model baseline.

 Some of the benefits of implementing this pattern in CML include: